-Suppose that $G \in \widetilde{\scH}_\infty^{p \ell}$ is fibrant.
+Suppose that $G \in \widetilde{\scH}^{p \ell}$ is fibrant.
 Given a manifold $M$ with a differentiably good open covering $\scU$, we have weak equivalences

 In this sense, the value of a sheaf $G$ on manifolds is determined by its values on cartesian spaces.
-However, the above weak equivalence is by no means functorial in $M$, so to make this statement precise, we need to improve on~\eqref{eq:Sh(Mfd) via Cart I}.
+However, the above weak equivalence is not functorial in $M$, so we need to improve on~\eqref{eq:Sh(Mfd) via Cart I}.